How to Get Horribly Lost

 AND THEN THERE WERE NO MARKS AT ALL!

-When we pedal from Miami to Homesteasd, FL, we'll have lots and lots of road marks.
+When we pedal from Miami to Homestead, FL, we'll have lots and lots of pink painted road marks.

 And we'll mark the beginning of the next day of pedaling as we leave Homestead, FL.
 But after that there isn't a single turn for about 130 miles!